Matsumoto: My first Japanese castle

 I chose to visit Matsumoto because I love castles.
 I’ve seen many in Europe, so this was an obvious choice in Japan.
-There are a few other things to see in Matsumoto, but the castle is the big draw, and, judging by the hordes of tourists shuffling through the castle with me, it’s a popular spot for day trips for local tourists.
+There are a few other things to see in Matsumoto, but the castle is the big draw, and, judging by the hordes of tourists shuffling through the castle with me, taking a day trip to Matsumoto is popular among local tourists.

 Matsumoto Castle